 The electronic audit log system shall include mechanisms to protect the log files from unauthorized viewing, modification or deletion.
 The entity performing audit log archive should not have modification rights and procedures will be implemented to protect archived audit data from deletion or destruction prior to the end of the audit log retention period.
-Audit logs shall be moved to a safe, secure storage location separate from the Telstra Issuing CA primary location
+Audit logs shall be moved to a safe, secure storage location separate from the Telstra purple managed issuing CA CBNSTL5GFCA01 primary location